hwborchers/ctv-numericalmath/README.md

     calculations, such as manipulating mathematical expressions, finding exact derivatives, performing symbolic matrix computations, or solving ordinary differential equations (numerically).
+-   Package [rim](https://cran.r-project.org/package=rim) provides an interface
+    to the free and powerful computer algebra system 'Maxima'.
+Results can be output in 'LaTeX' or 'MathML' and 2D and 3D plots will be displayed directly.
+'Maxima' code chunks can be included in 'RMarkdown' documents.
+-   Package [m2r](https://cran.r-project.org/package=m2r) provides a persistent
+    interface to Macauley2, an extended software program supporting research in algebraic geometry and commutative algebra.
+Macauley2 has to be installed independently, otherwise a Macauley2 process in the cloud will be instantiated.

 ### Python Interfaces